jimtufts/openmm_rbe/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/OpenMM Random Batch Ewald Plugin/branch/main/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/OpenMM Random Batch Ewald Plugin/branch/main)

 Apply RBE method for electrostatics in OpenMM.
+This is a WIP and nonfunctional.
+This README will be updated to mark the first functional release.

 ### Copyright